Joost Businger: Honours and distinctions

 Businger was elected a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1980.
-He was elected a member of the National Academy of Engineering in 2001.
+He was elected a member of the National Academy of Engineering in 2001 for "for contributions to the field of atmospheric turbulence transport and its applications".
 Businger was awarded the Vilhelm Bjerknes Medal by the European Geophysical Society in 2003, "for his fundamental contributions to the understanding of atmospheric turbulence and boundary layer processes and structure".

 Apart from his scientific career Businger is known for his conservation efforts on Guemes Island and Sinclair Island.